Updated Fall 2017

 All thirteen bottles lined out at the beginning of this year's testing cycle.

-When selecting your next water bottle, there are a few things to consider.
+When selecting your choice, there are a few things to consider.
 Do I want a metal, glass or plastic bottle?
 A screw cap or a straw for sipping?
 Do I need it to regulate the temperature of my drinks for extended amounts of time?
-The water bottles tested for this review hosted a variety of differences in materials, lid types, volume, insulation, and even rigidity.
-To help you navigate the increasingly varied world of water bottles, we've outlined the primary features, advantages, and disadvantages of each major category.
+The models tested for this review hosted a variety of differences in materials, lid types, volume, insulation, and even rigidity.
+To help you navigate the increasingly varied world, we've outlined the primary features, advantages, and disadvantages of each major category.

 The Citrus Zinger and the Camelbak Eddy both have straws for one-handed drinking; the Nalgene is the third plastic bottle we tested, shown on the right.